 1. Cut your meat into cubes

 Before you begin the grinding process, it is essential to chop your beef chuck into small cubes.
-This beef chuck contains about 15% of the fat content that is perfect.
+This beef chuck contains about 15% of the fat content which is perfect.

 In this case, therefore, you may use sirloin, or at the same time, you can use the combination chuck and sirloin.
 However, in case you want to obtain extravagant meat, you can grind beef burgers.

-2. Chill the cubes of the meat into the freezer for half an hour
+2. Chill the cubes of the meat in the freezer for half an hour

 What is the reason for freezing the meat?
 Freezing the chicken usually is essential since it enables in holding the shape of the meat quite better and makes it simple to go through your grinder more easily.

-Besides, it is advisable from food safety, to begin with, semi-frozen meat.
+Besides, it is advisable for food safety, to begin with, semi-frozen meat.

 3. Freeze the plate of the grinder and some other cutting parts